Timing to shot and audio are key aspects of the subtitling process which contribute to the ease at which subtitles are consumed by members.

 - Subtitles must have a minimum of 2 frames between them.
 This parameter is applicable to any frame rate of content.

-- Any gaps between subtitles of 3-11 frames inclusive must be closed to 2 frames.
+- In 24fps content, any gaps between subtitles of 3-11 frames inclusive must be closed to 2 frames.

 - Close gaps by extending the out-time of the previous subtitle, taking care to follow the rules about timing around shot changes and remaining in sync with the audio.

-- If an out-time has been extended by 12 frames beyond the end of the audio, avoid extending this further to close gaps.
-Instead, consider either re-segmenting or merging subtitles, or ensuring that the gap is 12 frames or more.
+- If an out-time has been extended by half a second beyond the end of the audio, avoid extending this further to close gaps.
+Instead, consider either re-segmenting or merging subtitles, or ensuring that the gap is half a second or more.
 Exercise good judgement.

 - Closing gaps between subtitles is sometimes known as “chaining”.